How Much of Your Marketing Stack Do You Actually Use?

 This is the utilization problem.
 It's not unique to any one company or any one platform.
 It's a structural outcome of how marketing technology gets adopted: one tool at a time, each solving an immediate need, with no periodic review of whether the full stack still makes sense.

 The result is that most B2B marketing teams are overspending on tools by 30–50%.
 Not because the tools are bad — but because the team doesn't use what they're paying for.
+And more critically, this bloat often masks a deeper issue: you're paying for tools that don't connect marketing activity to closed deals, leaving your team unable to prove ROI or optimize toward revenue.

 The utilization audit